I Read ISO 42001 So You Don't Have To

 Whether the standard produces real governance or expensive paperwork.
 ISO 27001 has a well-documented problem with checkbox compliance: companies certify, hang the certificate on the wall, and continue operating as before.
 ISO 42001 has the same vulnerability.
 An impact assessment template that nobody reads is not governance.
 It is documentation.

-The EU AI Act gap is larger than most companies realize.
+Whether the EU AI Act gap is closeable.
 Companies treating ISO 42001 as a compliance pathway will discover the gap as high-risk enforcement phases in through 2026 and 2027.
 Harmonized European standards are being developed by CEN/CENELEC, but they are not ready.
-The question is whether ISO 42001 evolves fast enough to close the gap, or whether a parallel European standard replaces it.
+Either ISO 42001 evolves fast enough to close the gap, or a parallel European standard replaces it.

 Whether the standard’s abstraction is a feature or a failure mode.
-ISO 42001 was published in December 2023.
-It does not mention agents, RAG, fine-tuning, or prompt engineering.
-It governs at the management system level (policies, processes, controls), not at the technical level.
+ISO 42001 does not mention agents, RAG, fine-tuning, or prompt engineering.
 That abstraction let it stay relevant through two years of rapid capability shifts.
 But it also means the hardest governance questions (how do you audit a system that rewrites its own tool use? what does “human oversight” mean for an autonomous agent?) live entirely in the gap between what the standard requires and what an organization chooses to implement.
-The standard gives you a frame.
-You still have to fill it with engineering judgment.

 A hundred companies certified against ISO 42001 within a year of AWS going first.
-Most of them will discover that the certificate is a starting point, not a finish line.
-Especially not when EU AI Act high-risk obligations start landing in August 2026 and the gaps between the standard and the regulation become audit findings.
+Most of them will discover that the certificate is a starting point, not a finish line, especially as EU AI Act high-risk obligations start landing in August 2026 and the gaps between the standard and the regulation become audit findings.

 The 53 pages are worth reading anyway.
 Not because they solve AI governance, but because they force you to write down what you are actually doing: where your data comes from, who your systems affect, what happens when something goes wrong, and who is responsible.
 Most organizations cannot answer those questions today.
 The standard does not give you the answers.
 It gives you a structure for discovering that you do not have them yet.